-Inquiry - practical & investigation (40%)
+Investigation (25%)

-Extended response (30%)
+Project (30%)

-Test (15%)
+Practical Assessment (10%)

+Supervised written assessment (20%)

 Externally Set Task (EST) (15%)

-The General Integrated Science course is inclusive and aims to be attractive to students with a wide variety of backgrounds, interests and career aspirations.
+The General Science in Practice course is inclusive and aims to be attractive to students with a wide variety of backgrounds, interests and career aspirations.
 It is a desired subject in a number of TAFE pathways.